rbos1995/TTT-Custom-Roles/CONVARS.md

 // Role Spawn Requirements
-ttt_glitch_required_innos       2 // Number of innocents for the Glitch to spawn ttt_mercenary_required_innos    2 // Number of innocents for the Mercenary to spawn ttt_phantom_required_innos      2 // Number of innocents for the Phantom to spawn ttt_assassin_required_traitors  2 // Number of traitors for the Assassin to spawn
+ttt_glitch_required_innos       2 // Number of innocents for the Glitch to spawn ttt_lookout_required_innos      2 // Number of innocents for the Lookout to spawn ttt_mercenary_required_innos    2 // Number of innocents for the Mercenary to spawn ttt_phantom_required_innos      2 // Number of innocents for the Phantom to spawn ttt_assassin_required_traitors  2 // Number of traitors for the Assassin to spawn